BezymiannyiOlexii/Selenium/README.md

 Task: Testing the EPAM site

-Main code is in SeleniumDomo.sc file
+Main code is in SeleniumDemo.cs file

 All 8 test is passed well on my PC